Lewis Loflin Biography

 Who would have thought to use a SIDAC or DIAC (used for solid state switching) as a relaxation oscillator?
-I have an article on the website for that.
+See Simple DIAC Based Relaxation Oscillator Pulse Generator.

 That is why one of the projects on my website is a vacuum tube radio that one can build.
 What has become interesting in recent years is many vacuum tubes and parts have become available once again via Ebay at low cost.

 After the military I attended college but soon dropped out and got hired on the ground floor of the satellite TV industry.

 I was soon operating a warranty repair center for nearly every brand in the industry working for a distributor.